Table of Contents

 3. shall not use none;

-In sum, in order to support read-and-write API profile, request objects
+In summary, in order to support read-and-write API profile, request objects:

 The following example shows the payload of a request object that satisfies the requirements.